 If you have a diagnosis of vision impairment, please contact our friendly team to find out what low vision services and support we can provide to you both now and into the future.

 There are also a number of low vision support groups within Perth and across the state which can connect you with like-minded people to build friendships and offer support.

-If you are unable to visit, our online shop (link opens in new window) offers the same supports and equipment for you to purchase directly.
+If you are unable to visit us in person, our online shop (link opens in new window) offers the same supports and equipment for you to purchase directly.

 Several types of equipment fall under the category of reading aids for people living with vision impairment.
 These include:

 Increasing the amount of light is perhaps the single-most effective way of increasing your ability to read.
 Floor lamps which create an ambient light and directional reading lamps are very popular, but head lamps or torches are useful if you are away from the home.
 Learn more about low vision lighting.

 - Handheld magnifiers are popular and easy to use

 - Freestanding or desktop magnifiers enable you to multi-task

 - Illuminated magnifiers have a built-in light source, which casts direct light on the focal area, without creating shadows